Goblin sharks, ghost crabs and vampire bats, oh my!

-Category: Space Hits: 2Portrait of a goblin shark.
+Category: Space Hits: 8Portrait of a goblin shark.
 Image via Wikimedia Commons.

 To get you in the Halloween spirit for the creepy, ghoulish and grotesque, we present to you animals that have spooky-sounding names: goblin sharks, ghost crabs and vampire bats.
 Learn how these creatures got their spine-chilling names.